JCsomeShots/JCsomeShots/README.md

 ### Hi there 👋

 - 🔭 I’m currently working like a freelance
-- 🌱 I’m currently learning PHP and Laravel
+- 🌱 I’m currently working at Moodle, PHP and Laravel

 - 📫 How to reach me: [email](@mailto:juancarlo.castillo20@gmail.com)
 - ⚡ Fun fact: shooting with my sony a7II